carpentries-incubator/fair-explainable-ml/episodes/7a-OOD-detection-output-based.md

 In [evaluations of GPT-3's ability to generate medical literature references](https://hai.stanford.edu/news/generating-medical-errors-genai-and-erroneous-medical-references) , it was found that a significant portion of the references were either entirely fabricated or did not support the claims being made.
 This was especially true for complex medical inquiries that the model had not seen in its training data.

 # Detecting and Handling OOD Data
-Given the problems posed by OOD data, a reliable model should identify such instances, and then either:
+Given the problems posed by OOD data, a reliable model should identify such instances, and then:

 1. Reject them during inference
-2. Hand them off to a model trained on a more similar distribution (an in-distribution)
+2. Ideally, hand these OOD instances to a model trained on a more similar distribution (an in-distribution).

+The second step is much more complicated/involved since it requires matching OOD data to essentially an infinite number of possible classes.
+For the current scope of this workshop, we will focus on just the first step.

 How can we determine whether a given instance is OOD or ID?
 Over the past several years, there have been a wide assortment of new methods developed to tackle this task.
 In this episode, we will cover a few of the most common approaches and discuss advantages/disadvantages of each.

 ## Threshold-based methods
 Threshold-based methods are one of the simplest and most intuitive approaches for detecting out-of-distribution (OOD) data.
 The central idea is to define a threshold on a certain score or confidence measure, beyond which the data point is considered out-of-distribution.
 Typically, these scores are derived from the model's output probabilities or other statistical measures of uncertainty.
-Common approaches include:
+There are two general classes of threshold-based methods: output-based and distance-based.

 ### Output-based thresholds
 Output-based Out-of-Distribution (OOD) detection refers to methods that determine whether a given input is out-of-distribution based on the output of a trained model.
-These methods typically analyze the model's confidence scores, energy scores, or other output metrics to identify data points that are unlikely to belong to the distribution the model was trained on.
+These methods typically analyze the model’s confidence scores, energy scores, or other output metrics to identify data points that are unlikely to belong to the distribution the model was trained on.
 The main approaches within output-based OOD detection include:

 - **Softmax scores**: The softmax output of a neural network represents the predicted probabilities for each class.
 A common threshold-based method involves setting a confidence threshold, and if the maximum softmax score of an instance falls below this threshold, it is flagged as OOD.
-- **Energy**: Energy measures the uncertainty in the predicted probability distribution.
-High energy indicates high uncertainty.
-By setting a threshold on the energy value, instances with energy above the threshold can be classified as OOD.
+- **Energy**: The energy-based method also uses the network's output but measures the uncertainty in a more nuanced way by calculating an energy score.
+The energy score typically captures the confidence more robustly, especially in high-dimensional spaces, and can be considered a more general and reliable approach than just using softmax probabilities.

+### Distance-based thresholds
-- **Distance**: This method calculates the distance of an instance from the distribution of training data features learned by the model.
+Distance-based methods calculate the distance of an instance from the distribution of training data features learned by the model.
 If the distance is beyond a certain threshold, the instance is considered OOD.
+Common distance-based approaches include:

+- **Mahalanobis distance:** This method calculates the Mahalanobis distance of a data point from the mean of the training data distribution.
+A high Mahalanobis distance indicates that the instance is likely OOD.
+- **K-nearest neighbors (KNN):** This method involves computing the distance to the k-nearest neighbors in the training data.
+If the average distance to these neighbors is high, the instance is considered OOD.

-We will cover the first two methods (softmax and energy) in this episode and then do a deep dive into distance-based methods in the next episode.
+We will focus on output-based methods (softmax and energy) in this episode and then do a deep dive into distance-based methods in the next episode.

 # Example 1: Softmax scores
+Softmax-based out-of-distribution (OOD) detection methods are a fundamental aspect of understanding how models differentiate between in-distribution and OOD data.
+Even though energy-based methods are becoming more popular, grasping softmax OOD detection methods provides essential scaffolding for learning more advanced techniques.
+Furthermore, softmax thresholding is still in use throughout ML literature, and learning more about this method will help you better assess results from others.

 In this first example, we will train a simple logistic regression model to classify images as T-shirts or pants.
 We will then evaluate how our model reacts to data outside of these two classes ("semantic shift").

-TODO: add brief reminder on where softmax comes into play for logistic regression and neural networks.
 ```python
 # some settings I'm playing around with when designing this lesson
 verbose = False